Abdelrhman-Elgebaly/Age_Calculator_App/README.md

 # Age Calculator App

 This is my first flutter application project .it's very simple project .
 Created in may 2020.
+App idea is calculationg user age and tell the user the remaining period is on his birthday.

 ![1111](https://user-images.githubusercontent.com/61941216/116162839-e2131880-a6f6-11eb-8b86-88d1b2fa373b.jpg)